ad1992/fuzzify/README.md

 ### `includeMatches`

-`includeMatches` - Determines whether the `indices` at which characters matche should be returned in the response.
+`includeMatches` - Determines whether the `indices` at which characters match should be returned in the response.
 Each `match` element consists of two indices -

 1. The index of query string where match is found.
 2. The index of target string where a match is found.